 The different kind of cyber wrongs discussed in this article is only a few of the more obvious kinds of cyber wrongs occurred in recent years, it is no where near an exclusive list for all kinds of cyber wrongs.
 The cyber world is similar to the real human world, in which all the possible wrong kind of practice would only be limited by your imagination.
 This is the reason we closely looked into the Taiwanese case of the First Commercial Bank’s heist.
 The author always like to use that old Chinese saying, the priest climbs a foot the the devils climbs ten.
 In the cyber world, it is exactly like this, “the authority climbs a foot, the criminals climbs ten.”.
 So based on the analysis of the First Commercial Bank’s heist, both the bank and the Taiwanese authority could not 100% identify and prevent the problem.
 Thus, it can be a inference to that a lot of Taiwanese banks, or banks around the world almost like sitting ducks waiting for those cyber criminals to be shot at.

+Now looking back at Mainland China, it is a fact that China has the toughest legal arrangement on Internet wrongs already, many even suggest with the toughest implementation of various Internet usage regulations, it actually kill people’s creativity and affects people’s freedom of speech, which is a Constitution right under the Chinese Constitution.
 [69] In addition to this, although the Chinese government never admits that there exist this so called “The Chinese Great Firewall”, but its existence is generally a public knowledge.
 With this great firewall, one can not freely peruse many international websites, such as Facebook, overseas news agencies and sites deemed improper by the Chinese government.
 Accordingly, in theory the Chinese government should have a upper hand in war against cyber wrongs.
 However, just like with the famous slogen said in the movie Jurassic Park - Life will find its own course.
 While if we admit human brain are limitless, then we must also admit that new forms of cyber wrong, both crime and tort will without any doubt appear in the near future endlessly.

 Finally, although a lot of these forms of cyber wrongs are clearly illegal, for example, cyber theft, hacking, destroying cyber properties or overtaking other people’s net accounts, etc. But a lot of these cyber wrongs, may not be totally illegal, but depends on the value judgment of a particular society.
 For example, cyber hyper could be a form of advertising tactics and cyber pornography, cyber sex, or cyber gambling is purely a matter of the value judgment of the society.
 If the Chinese society and government legalized pornography (like in the United States with limitation) and prostitution (like Australia in certain states) and gambling (like Australia with limitation), then the problem of cyber pornos, sex and gamblining would immediately becomes no problems at all.
 Thus the resources which originally used to take against this kind of so called cyber wrongs then could be put into the area to battle with the real and more serious type of cyber criminal activities, such as the First Commercial Bank heist.